Mr. Freeze: DC Rebirth

-In the Watchmen sequel Doomsday Clock, Mr. Freeze is among the villains that attend the underground meeting held by the Riddler that talks about the Superman Theory.
-When Comedian crashes the meeting, Mr. Freeze's helmet is punctured by a bullet shot by an unseen combatant.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In Doomsday Clock, Mr. Freeze is among the villains who meet with the Riddler to discuss the Superman Theory.
+When the Comedian crashes the meeting, Freeze's helmet is punctured by a bullet shot by an unseen combatant.
 In the "Ends of the Earth" story arc of All-Star Batman, Freeze has awoken many people that have been held in cryogenic stasis — using them as an army to steal resources for his research to cure his wife Nora, himself, and all of these people — and plans to release deadly bacteria held in one of the world's oldest ice cores to make a new world, but Batman has injected himself with a cold-resistant virus that becomes airborne when his skin is exposed and is able to kill the spores.

+In "Dark Nights: Metal", Mr. Freeze was given a special playing card by The Batman Who Laughs that gave him innate cryokinesis.
+Mr. Freeze and his frost monsters fought different superheroes who moved through his domain.
+Robin is the one who defeated Mr. Freeze and he regressed back to normal when the threat of the Dark Multiverse was sent back to its own dimension.

+Mr. Freeze was suspected of murdering three women and was put on trial.
+Due to Batman's later investigation, he found that Mr. Freeze didn't commit the crime and he was found not guilty by the jury.

-Several years later due to the events in "Year of the Villain," Lex Luthor gives Mr. Freeze a vial that would cure and furthermore revive his frozen wife.
-Freeze had to kidnap several women who matched his late wife's characteristics in both mental and physical states, going as far as modifying their DNA to hers in order to experiment with the vial before reviving his wife.
+Several years later due to the events in "Year of the Villain", Lex Luthor gives Mr. Freeze a vial that would cure and furthermore revive his frozen wife.
+Freeze had to kidnap several women who matched his late wife's characteristics in both mental and physical states, going as far as modifying their DNA to hers to experiment with the vial before reviving his wife.
 In the end, it worked and his wife came back to life cured.
-She soon took up the name Mrs. Freeze.
+She soon took up the name "Mrs. Freeze".
+After Mrs. Freeze betrayed him, Mr. Freeze turned to Batman for help.
+During the fight, Mrs. Freeze used a syringe on Mr. Freeze which started to heat him up while also eradicating the special nanites that kept him cold without the assistance of his cryogenic suit.
+Batman had to put Mr. Freeze in the same cryogenic state that Nora was in while Mrs. Freeze fled to the northern parts of Canada.